Food Packaging regulation in India,

 In India, the Food Safety and Standards Authority of India (FSSAI) is responsible for protecting and promoting public health through the regulation and supervision of food safety.
 FSSAI has been established under the Food Safety and Standards Act, 2006.

-- Printing inks on external (secondary) food packaging.
-They can be formulated freely, but must not contain substances from the exclusion list.
+- Printing inks on external food packaging: They can be formulated freely, but must not contain substances from the exclusion list or contain toxic substances.

-- Printing inks on direct food packaging (immediate food wrappings).
-Those must be applied to the outside of the food wrapper, comply with the exclusion list and must not contain toxic substances.
-Inks are to be printed in such a manner as to avoid set-off.
+- Printing inks on Immediate Food Wrappings: Those must be applied to the outside of the food wrapper, comply with the exclusion list and must not contain toxic substances.
+Inks have to be printed in such a manner as to avoid set-off.
+The final intended articles need to be manufactured, that under normal or foreseeable condition of use, they shall not transfer their constituents to the food in quantities, which may endanger human health, cause a deterioration in the organoleptic characteristics or an unacceptable change in the nature, substance and/or quality of the food.

-- Printing inks for direct food contact.
-They must be formulated only with food additives.
+- Printing inks for direct food contact: They must be formulated only with food additives under the appropriate regulation of the Government of India.

-- Printing inks for disposables (e.g. paper plates, drinking straws, or table napkins).
-Those must not contain substances from the exclusion list and they shall be formulated to avoid bleeding onto food.
+- Printing inks for disposables (e.g. paper plates, drinking straws or table napkins): Those inks must not contain substances from the exclusion list or those, which are otherwise known to be toxic.
+Furthermore, they shall be formulated to avoid bleeding onto the food.

 The new China National Standard GB 4806.1-2016 (“General Safety Requirements of Food Contact Materials and Articles”) applies to all FCM's and came into force on October 19th, 2017.
 In the corresponding articles, this standard establishes, amongst others, some specific requirements.